Causality is rare: some topological properties of causal quantum channels: Banach and operator spaces

 and thus using Eq \eqref{eq:cb_isomorphism},

-Having defined operator spaces, and recalled the predual of the set of completely bounded linear maps, we can continue onto the topological properties of completely bounded maps and quantum channels.
+Having defined operator spaces, and recalled the predual of the set of completely bounded linear maps, we can continue to the topological properties of completely bounded maps and quantum channels.